jonbeckett/virtualflightonlinetransmitter/README.md

 ## Running your own server

 The /server subdirectory contains the resources required to make your own server.
 You'll need some MySQL and PHP webserver experience - a database.sql file is included to create the appropriate database to track aircraft positions (used by send.php and whazzup_ivao.php).
 The code should be self explanatory.
 Remember your users will also need to change their server URL to reflect the location of "send.php" for your server.

+The installation procedure is typically as follows:

+1. Make a directory within the public HTML folder of your webserver (e.g. transmitter) and copy the server files into it
+2. Create a database in MySQL, and use the database.sql file to create the "Positions" table
+3. Configure a user for the MySQL database
+4. Edit the config.php file to fill in your database name and user details

+That's it!

+The two URLs you will need after setting up the server are:

+* The Server URL for the Transmitter client - e.g. https://yourserver/transmitter/send
+* The Whazzup URL for LittleNavMap - e.g. https://yourserver/transmitter/whazzup_ivao

 ## Configuring LittleNavMap